-Requests for revisions must be submitted to the Texas Medicaid Claims Administrator as soon as the PPECC identifies the need for a revision.
+Requests for revisions must be submitted to the claims administrator as soon as the PPECC identifies the need for a revision.
 Revision requests may be submitted by electronic portal, fax, or mail.

 Requests for revisions must be submitted within 3 business days of the revised SOC date.
-Requests received after the 3 business days will be denied for dates of service that occurred before the request is received.
+Requests received after the 3 business days will be denied for DOS that occurred before the request is received.

-When a client's condition changes during the course of the authorization period that impacts the amount or duration of services, a reassessment performed by a PPECC RN is required.
-A reassessment is not necessary if there is not a change in the client's condition.
+When a client's condition changes during the course of the authorization period that impacts the amount or duration of services, an updated comprehensive nursing assessment, as outlined in the "Documentation Requirements" section, performed by a PPECC RN is required.
+An updated comprehensive nursing assessment is not necessary if there is not a change in the client's condition.

-The PPECC provider must notify the Texas Medicaid Claims Administrator and the client's ordering physician at any time during an authorization period if the client's condition changes, the authorized services are not commensurate with the client's medical needs, and the client requires additional hours of ongoing skilled nursing services.
+The PPECC provider must notify the claims administrator and the client's ordering physician at any time during an authorization period if the client's condition changes, the authorized services are not commensurate with the client's medical needs, and the client requires additional hours of ongoing skilled nursing services.
 Submission of a revision authorization request, with physician signatures on required documentation, meets the notification requirement.